-What exactly is a dental examination, what do we look at and why ?
+What do we look at and why?

 The dental examination actually starts on the outside of your mouth all the way up near your ears.
 We check your Jaw joint, your muscles, your lymph nodes and then move on to the outside of your lips.

 We move inside the mouth and check the inner surfaces of your lips, your cheeks, your palate, tongue and the region below your tongue.

 As dentists it is one of our primary jobs to check for lumps and bumps, the teeth are only one part of what we look after.
 These days it is scary how often we will find something, without these checks many things can be missed, often these bumps can be cancerous.
 The sooner these type of things are found, the sooner they can be treated.

 What parts of the teeth do dentist check?

 The teeth are our next step, we check for the integrity of each tooth.
 This encompasses many things, shape, colour, holes, the bone level and the gum surrounding the tooth.